Stok/stok.github.io/_posts/2018-01-16-Jupyter in a pipenv shell.markdown

 To access it, you need to open a shell that knows about the virtual environment.
 So run
 ```
-pipenv shell".
+pipenv shell
 ```
-Your terminal's input should go from looking like:
+Your terminal should go from looking like:
 ```
 computer_name:folder_name user$
 ```